arunqa/www.surveilr.com-fork/lib/service/qualityfolio/opsfolio-suite/functionality-test-suites/test-cases/test-session-name-limit.case.md

 ---
-test_case_id: FII-OPSU-ADR-FN-TC-0008
+FII: TC-0009
 title: Ensure that the session name field within the "Create new audit session" popup adheres to a uniform character limit.
-description: "Verify that the session name field within the Create new audit session popup adheres to a uniform character limit."
-priority: High
-status: Active
-preconditions:
-  - "Log in to the Opsfolio application as an admin user."
-created_by: "QA Engineer"
+created_by: "arun-ramanan@netspective.in"
-created_date: "2023-11-13"
-suite_id: FII-OPSU-FN-TS-0001
+created_at: "2024-01-01"
-tags:
+tags: ["audit session", "login"]
-  - login
-  - functional
+priority: "High"
 ---
+### Description

-# Ensure that the session name field within the "Create new audit session" popup adheres to a uniform character limit.
+Ensure that the session name field within the "Create new audit session" popup adheres to a uniform character limit.

-## Preconditions

-- Log in to the Opsfolio application as an admin user.

-## Test Steps
+### Steps

 1. Login to the Opsfolio Application
 2. Redirect to the Opsfolio home page and verify